openhab/openhab-docs/_addons_bindings/zwave/doc/benext/heatingcontrol_0_0.md

 ### Group 1: Group 1

 Unsolicited reports
+Every unsolicited report will be sent to the nodes in this group.
-This group supports 1 nodes.
+This group supports 1 node.

 ## Technical Information